sbjorkholt/Legitimation_Standards/README.md

 ## Overview

 This project investigates how the International Organization for Standardization (ISO) deploys different **legitimation strategies** depending on the type of standard being produced.
-It distinguishes between:
+The paper tests whether **physical standards** (technical specifications, interoperability) are associated with technocratic legitimation, while **societal standards** (safety, quality, social responsibility) are associated with democratic legitimation.
+The analysis operates on four dimensions:

 - **Technocratic legitimation**: justifying standards by appealing to expertise, efficiency, scientific knowledge, and innovation.
 - **Democratic legitimation**: justifying standards by appealing to participation, representation, equity, sustainability, and stakeholder engagement.

-The paper tests whether **physical standards** (technical specifications, interoperability) are associated with technocratic legitimation, while **societal standards** (safety, quality, social responsibility) are associated with democratic legitimation.
-The analysis operates on two dimensions:

 - **Input legitimation**: characteristics of who participates in standards development (R&D capacity of member countries; diversity of committee membership).
 - **Output legitimation**: the language used in ISO news articles to promote standards (dictionary-based text analysis and GPT-coded legitimation statements).